bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

   Specification:
   : {{SIP2.0}}

-This document creates a new registration of SIP/2.0 over UDP in the "TLS Application-Layer Protocol Negotation (ALPN) Protocol IDs" registry established in {{?RFC7301}}.
+This document creates a new registration of SIP/2.0 over UDP in the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{?RFC7301}}.

 The "sip/2.0" string identifies SIP/2.0 over UDP: